 - In addition to normal cleaning regimes, it is best practice to ensure frequent cleaning and disinfecting of objects and surfaces that are touched regularly, using standard cleaning products, active against viruses and bacteria, particularly at the start and end of the day

 - Employers should consider supporting workers with shopping by selling basic supplies on site or facilitating food deliveries.
-If workers need to travel off site to buy food and essentials, the Government guidance must be followed.
+If workers need to travel off site to buy food and essentials, then government guidance must be followed.
 It is best practice for employer-organised shopping trips to be managed in cohorts

 Managing new arrivals to stay in shared living accommodation

 - Every effort should be made to secure single-occupancy accommodation for new workers.
-It is best practice for new arrivals to the accommodation to self-isolate for 14 days.
+It is best practice for new arrivals to the accommodation to self-isolate for 14 days and for new arrivals from overseas this is mandatory – see the section below on the Border Control period.
 They can start to work on site in accordance with social distancing guidance

 - If single-occupancy accommodation is not possible, occupancy in each shared space should be as low as possible and organised in cohorts.
 Such cohorts should be as small as possible and kept separate from other cohorts

-- New live-in worker cohorts should be kept separate from cohorts that are already on site
+- Wherever possible, new live-in worker cohorts should be kept separate from cohorts that are already on site

 - Employers may choose to ask new workers to complete checking forms to confirm that they are not suffering from any symptoms of coronavirus.
 You can find an example here